New Feature Preview: Aggregation API for v3.2

 Whether a user is looking for relevant articles when researching or quickly browsing your online product catalog, it's a super frustrating experience to leave a website or app not having found what you're looking for.
 We believe the ability to offer both end-users and back-office admins powerful search options is critical for supporting seamless digital experiences.
 And as our customers are increasingly using Ibexa's platform to manage digital experiences across multiple channels, including content and commerce channels, the requirements for more providing more advanced search to support more complex journeys are only continuing to grow.

-What is the Aggregations API?
+What is the Aggregation API?

-For this latest release, we're excited to introduce our Aggregations API to support complex search scenarios.
+For this latest release, we're excited to introduce our Aggregation API to support complex search scenarios.
 It provides a new way to build advanced search queries in your Ibexa database to deliver much more expansive search results by combining or "aggregating" different facets from the search query.

 It replaces our previous Facets API, offering several new advantages when building advanced search experiences: